 In Beware The OTC Trap: Is There A Way Out?
-Pawan argued that addressing the OTC trap requires a mind-set paradigm shift.
-Providers need to conduct a deep dive analysis into, and to develop an understanding of, the implications of OTC transactions especially for scaling both volume and value of transactions.
-This paradigm shift must start with the providers accepting that OTC can be greatly minimised (indeed, in Kenya, M-PESA has almost eliminated it as the ANA survey for Kenya shows).
+Pawan argued that addressing the OTC trap requires a mindset paradigm shift.
+Providers need to conduct a deep dive analysis into and to develop an understanding of, the implications of OTC transactions especially for scaling both volume and value of transactions.
+This paradigm shift must start with the providers accepting that OTC can be greatly minimized (indeed, in Kenya, M-PESA has almost eliminated it as the ANA survey for Kenya shows).
 But the journey towards zero OTC environment starts with providers and requires collective action and effort.
-In Uganda, my discussions indicate that some MNOs some believe OTC transactions are impossible to eliminate, while others believe elimination of OTC is possible.
+In Uganda, my discussions indicate that some MNOs some believe OTC transactions are impossible to eliminate, while others believe the elimination of OTC is possible.

 Marketing and communication will be key to these efforts and must address all levels – the providers, agents, master agents and, above all, customers who need to know their rights and understand the benefits of carrying out their own transactions … as well as the fact that agents’ supplementary charges for OTC transactions are not sanctioned by the providers.

-In Beware OTC Trap: Are Stakeholders Satisfied? we highlight that OTC is a double edged sword that rarely, if ever, really meets the ultimate needs of any of the stakeholders involved.
+In Beware OTC Trap: Are Stakeholders Satisfied? we highlight that OTC is a double-edged sword that rarely, if ever, really meets the ultimate needs of any of the stakeholders involved.

 Customers are paying additional fees and losing the opportunities and flexibility that self-initiated transactions offer them.
 Needless to say, agents have also burnt their fingers offering OTC transactions.
-It is considerably less risky for them to transact direct with a customer’s phone right in front of them.
+It is considerably less risky for them to transact directly with a customer’s phone right in front of them.

-For providers looking to limit the churn in their voice and data customers, need to enrol and activate these customers into mobile money irrespective of what stage of business life cycle mobile money is in.
+For providers looking to limit the churn in their voice and data customers, need to enroll and activate these customers into mobile money irrespective of what stage of business life cycle mobile money is in.

-Ultimately, the provider needs to ask if encouraging OTC is worth the inherent risks for short term expediency.
+Ultimately, the provider needs to ask if encouraging OTC is worth the inherent risks for short-term expediency.
 What is the revenue loss involved, especially if they reach scale?
 And how many subscribers do you forego by allowing agents to offer OTC services?
 And what is the reputation risk of agents charging at will for OTC transactions?